Frequently Asked Questions

 Rest Areas are strategically located within the interior of the state along major highways.
 They provide a place for travelers to take a break while en route to their destination, and are not staffed by ATD employees.
 They come under the authority of the Alabama Department of Transportation.

 Brochure Approval Guidelines and Procedures1) Must be related to the travel industry in Alabama only.
 Must be open to the general public.
 International directories will not be accepted.
 Two national hotel/motel directories are accepted per Welcome Center (maintained under the counter, for reference only - not for distribution to the public).
 2) Must not be commercial sales real estate, timeshare and/or membership-only or land developments.
 Only rental properties in travel-related areas handled by real estate agencies, etc. are acceptable.
 3) Brochures containing advertising will be accepted only when all advertising is directly related to the promotion of tourism in Alabama.
-4) All brochures and/or rack cards - i.e., hotels, motels, campgrounds, bed and breakfasts, restaurants, attractions and events with quoted rates, dollars off, percentatge off, and/or free coupons - must have expiration date printed on them.
+4) All brochures and/or rack cards - i.e., hotels, motels, campgrounds, bed and breakfasts, restaurants, attractions and events with quoted rates, dollars off, percentage off, and/or free coupons - must have expiration date printed on them.
 Open-ended rates, i.e., "$29.95 and up," are accepted only with an expiration date.
 5) All brochures should contain proper English usage, and be concise and to-the-point with a good selling message.
 Brochures must have complete address and telephone number.
 It is strongly recommended that any important selling message that draws attention to the brochure be printed on the upper half of the front of the brochure, as this will ensure easy visibility when displayed in brochure racks.
 6) Brochures must fit easily into display rack.
 Standard rack size is 4" x 9".
 To prevent brochures from curling over in racks, it is recommended that brochures be printed on 110 lb. stock paper.
 Due to limited space at the Welcome Centers, if a brochure does not meet the standard rack size, it may not be immediately visible or it may not be possible to display it to the public.
 7) Brochures must be received for approval at least 30 days prior to distribution.
-Special events brochures must be received for approval at least three months in advance, if possible.
-Allow seven working days for Brochure Committee approval.
-8) Prior to printing and to ensure that a brochure meets all guidelines, the Brochure Committee will accept fax copies, drafts, and photocopies for prior approval - provided all written copy is complete (fax # 334-242-4554) 9) For approval consideration for Welcome Center distribution, a copy of the brochure should be sent to: Alabama Tourism Department, Attn: Debbie Wilson, P.O.
-Box 4927, Montgomery, AL 36103-4927, (334) 353-4516 firstname.lastname@example.org.
-10) Matching Grants brochures are pre-approved through the director's office and do not have to go through the Brochure Committee.
-However, these brochures must be submitted to the committee for record-keeping purposes.
+Special events brochures must be received for approval at least three months in advance.
+8) For approval consideration for Welcome Center distribution, a copy of the brochure should be mailed to: Ardmore Welcome Center, Attn: Trisa Collier, P.O.
+Box 372, Elkmont, AL 35620, (334) 313-1184 or emailed to firstname.lastname@example.org.
+9) Matching Grants brochures are pre-approved through the director's office.
 For Matching Grants guidelines and application forms, click here.
-11) A letter of approval/disapproval will be mailed to the person submitting the brochure.
-To obtain additional information or if there are questions contact Debbie Wilson, 334-353-4516, email@example.com.
-12) An initial shipment of 2,000 brochures (after approval) is required to establish distribution to the Welcome Centers.
-For inventory purposes, all brochures are required to be shipped directly to the main office: Alabama Tourism Department, Attn: Debbie Wilson, 401 Adams Ave., Ste 126, Montgomery, AL 36104, (334) 353-4516.
+10) An initial shipment of 2,000 brochures (after approval) is required to establish distribution to the Welcome Centers.
+For inventory purposes, all brochures are required to be shipped directly to the main office: Alabama Tourism Department, Attn: Mattie Pierce, 401 Adams Ave., Ste 126, Montgomery, AL 36104, (334) 242-4644 or email@example.com.
 Brochures will be distributed after the inventory process is completed.
 During the busy travel season the eight Welcome Centers may quickly deplete the initial supply of 2,000 brochures.
 A postcard will be sent to the brochure's contact person when it is time to replenish ATD's supply of the brochure.
-13) All brochures must be approved for Welcome Center distribution prior to consideration for Rest Area distribution.
+11) All brochures must be approved for Welcome Center distribution prior to consideration for Rest Area distribution.
 Information and instructions for Rest Area distribution is available through ATD or the Alabama Department of Transportation.

 How can I acquire ATD brochures for displays?Back to top

 If you desire to display brochures that are published by ATD, you may call and inquire about availability.
 Requests for literature not published by ATD should be made directly to the attraction/event/lodging of a city.
-Contact Devin Veasey, (334) 242-4489 or firstname.lastname@example.org.
+Contact Mattie Pierce, (334) 242-4644 or firstname.lastname@example.org.

 What is a Matching Grant and how do I qualify?Back to top